Celebrating Black History And Achievements At Texas A&M

 Ten years before officially opening, A&M College was created by the 12th Texas Legislature when it accepted terms of the Morrill Land-Grant College Act.
 Washington County-based Texas Sen. Matthew Gaines, along with other Black legislators, supported the passage of the Morrill Act.
 Gaines was a former slave who lived most of his life in the Brazos Valley area.

-As part of the Morrill Land-Grant Act, Texas authorized an “Agricultural and Mechanical College for the Benefit of Colored Youth” as part of Texas A&M with both being overseen by the A&M Board of Directors.
+As part of the Morrill Land-Grant Act, Texas authorized an “Agricultural and Mechanical College for the Benefit of Colored Youth” with both Texas A&M and Prairie View being overseen by the A&M Board of Directors.

 1947: State Legislature Changes Name To Prairie View A&M College of Texas